hlandau/ncdocs/domain-names.md

       }
     }

-In all cases, the name must constitute a valid DNS name after it is resolved and thus becomes fully qualified.
-In particular, this means that the resulting name must not exceed 255 characters.
+In all cases, the name MUST constitute a valid DNS name after it is resolved and thus becomes fully qualified.
+In particular, this means that the resulting name MUST NOT exceed 255 characters.

 The WHOIS Entity Schema
 -----------------------
-A value complies with the WHOIS Entity Schema if it takes one of the following forms:
+A value complies with the WHOIS Entity Schema if and only if it takes one of the following forms:

   - An object complying with the rules for an object as would be encoded into the value of a name in the `id` namespace.
-The object must comply with the rules for values in that namespace.
+The object MUST comply with the rules for objects as encoded into name values in that namespace.

   - A string beginning with "id/" and thereby identifying the Namecoin name of an identity in the `id` namespace.
 The identifier ends at the first